bbantal/branesta/README.rst

 Features
 --------

 This is a command line tool, allowing execution with a single line.
-Computes network stability at every tau value, and optionally for multiple subnetworks.
+It computes network stability at every tau value, and optionally for multiple subnetworks.

 Credits
 -------